twschan/CI_MS1_Tessa_Chan/README.md

 * #FDEADD Pale Orange - Overlay colour on buttons when hovered or selected and call-to-actions buttons.
 * #5B5B5B Dark Gray - Header and text colour use on light designs.

+### Typography
+To keep a modern style and for easy readability, the font used are Montserrat for headings and Raleway for general text with Sans Serif as the fallback font incase for any reason the font isn't being imported into the site correctly.
+These are taken from [Google](https://fonts.google.com/?preview.size=26&preview.text_type=custom&preview.text=TESSA%20CHAN) fonts library.

 ### Wireframes
 The wireframes are created by using the program [Balsamic](https://balsamiq.com/wireframes/).
 I created the mobile wireframe first so I get a rough idea what I want it to look like on a small media then moved onto tablet then desktop.